Running yoda-scan has three external dependencies, which must be configured after yoda-scan docker is installed via rpm.

 Here are the setup steps:

-Finally, reinstall Yoda-scan and see the logs, and docker inspect if everything operates as expected.
+- reinstall Yoda-scan and see the logs, and docker inspect if everything operates as expected

 yum reinstall yoda-scan